csc301-2023-fall/project-11-unicef-t/deliverables/D1/planning.md

 2. Everyone who wishes to use the plug-in to visualize data.
 While UNICEF personnel are the primary targets, researchers/students in fields like Social Sciences, Geography, Data Sciences who wish to explore and understand the data can freely use this plug-in.
 3. Government personnel will use the plug-in to visualize data relevant to the country they work in for their mission planning activities.

-  > Short (1 - 2 min' read max)
- * Be specific (e.g. a 'a third-year university student studying Computer Science' and not 'a student')
- * **Feel free to use personas.
-You can create your personas as part of this Markdown file, or add a link to an external site (for example, [Xtensio](https://xtensio.com/user-persona/)).**

 #### Q3: Why would your users choose your product?
 What are they using today to solve their problem/need?